CitiesSkylinesMultiplayer/CSM/README.md

 ## Developer Resources
 ### Introduction
-This repository is split into two projects. `CitiesSkylinesMultiplayer` and `CitiesSkylinesMultiplayer.GUITester`. `CitiesSkylinesMultiplayer` is the base project and contains all logic for the mod. `CitiesSkylinesMultiplayer.GUITester` on the other hand helps simplify testing of multiplayer elements without having two games open.
+This repository is split into two projects. `CSM` and `CSM.Testing`. `CSM` is the base project and contains all logic for the mod. `CSM.Testing` on the other hand helps simplify testing of multiplayer elements without having two games open.

 The wiki contains more information, but I'm aiming to transfer that information to this file.